johny7/STL-Helpers/README.md

 ```

 There are more content, which allows to you work with containers as a first class member of the language.
 Forget begin(), end().
+This is Windows version.
+There are known compilation issues in Linux, fixes are simple but are not yet made it here.